pasoevi/innfin/README.md

 ## Weapons

-## Armory
+## Armoruy

 # Religion

 Religion is important in the game not only in providing more advanced mechanics and diversity, but also as the most crucial area of the game as the goal is directly determined by what god you worship.
-More advanced spells also are learned by practicing religion.
+More advanced spells also are learned by practising religion.
 This becomes even more important as the world is in its early days and magic-less races haven't yet learned enough technology, and but the crudest and simplest weapons are easily available.